 In a B2B buying process, there can be a wide range of people such as the stakeholders (like the boards, committees, and partners).
 So it should be more complicated than creating a b2c consumer presentation for the business plan.
 This can be quite a challenge because the best way to overcome this is to depend on an expert who understands how to map a customer’s purchase journey before actually making the marketing plan.

 When there are multiple people taking care of the final decision, it will lead to a complex environment.
 This is why it is very important that you give the legal agreements, negotiation period, trials, and other steps very carefully in the business plan.

 Unique selling proposition

-Last but not the least, you need to give your audience a very important reason what makes your product or services different from the existing alternative solutions.
-It should carefully address the needs and desire of your consumers.
-In a B2B business plan this should be a more rational and financial highlight but for b2c this can be a more emotional approach.
+Last but not the least, you need to give your audience a very important reason for what makes your product or services different from the existing alternative solutions.
+It should carefully address the needs and desires of your consumers.
+In a B2B business plan, this should be a more rational and financial highlight but for b2c this can be a more emotional approach.